 - 3315 Intermediate Macroeconomics.
 (3-0) An analysis of the traditional and modern theories of inflation, unemployment, long-run economic growth, and stabilization policies for promoting economic stability. - 3317 International Economics.
-(3-0) A study of the basis for trade among nations and the means of its financing, customs unions, balance-of-payments problems, and similar issues. - (WI) 3320 Latin American Economies.
-(3-0) A study of the structural characteristics of the Latin American economies, with an emphasis on analyzing the salient economic problems and opportunities facing contemporary Latin American economies. - (WI) 3322 Economic Growth and Development.
-(3-0) An introduction to the history and theory of economic growth, with special emphasis on presently under-developed regions and countries. - (WI) 3327 Public Finance.
-(3-0) A study of the growth of the revenue and debt of the United States, taxation and tax incidence theory, and the effect of public expenditures and taxes on economic growth. - (WI) 3334 Business Enterprise and Public Policy.
-(3-0) A survey of the development and structure of American industry and of governmental regulation of business. - 3335 Managerial Economics.
+(3-0) A study of the basis for trade among nations and the means of its financing, customs unions, balance-of-payments problems, and similar issues.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - (WI) 3320 Latin American Economies.
+(3-0) A study of the structural characteristics of the Latin American economies, with an emphasis on analyzing the salient economic problems and opportunities facing contemporary Latin American economies.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - (WI) 3322 Economic Growth and Development.
+(3-0) An introduction to the history and theory of economic growth, with special emphasis on presently under-developed regions and countries.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - (WI) 3327 Public Finance.
+(3-0) A study of the growth of the revenue and debt of the United States, taxation and tax incidence theory, and the effect of public expenditures and taxes on economic growth.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - (WI) 3334 Business Enterprise and Public Policy.
+(3-0) A survey of the development and structure of American industry and of governmental regulation of business.
+Prerequisite: ECO 2314. - 3335 Managerial Economics.
 (3-0) A study of the application of economic analysis in the formulation of business policies.
-Includes demand analysis and pricing policies. - (WI) 3344 Economic History of the United States.
+Includes demand analysis and pricing policies.
+Prerequisite: ECO 2314. - (WI) 3344 Economic History of the United States.
 (3-0) A survey of United States economic history from colonial times to the present.
-See HIST 3344. - 3353 Comparative Economic Systems.
-(3-0) An analysis of the theory and practice of capitalism, socialism, and communism. - (WI) 4301 History of Economic Thought.
-(3-0) A study of major trends in economic theory and the economic thinkers responsible for them. - 4381 Selected Topics in Economics.
+See HIST 3344.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - 3353 Comparative Economic Systems.
+(3-0) An analysis of the theory and practice of capitalism, socialism, and communism.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - (WI) 4301 History of Economic Thought.
+(3-0) A study of major trends in economic theory and the economic thinkers responsible for them.
+Prerequisites: ECO 2301 or both ECO 2314 and 2315. - 4381 Selected Topics in Economics.
 (3-0) Directed study in selected topics in economics.
-Course can be repeated for credit only with department chair approval.
+Course can be repeated for credit only with department chair approval. - 4381A Econometrics - 4381 B Economics of Sports - 4381 C Law and Economics - 4381 D Environmental Economics for Decision Makers - 4381 E Urban and Regional Economics - 4390 Internship in Economics.
+(0-10) Integration of professional and academic experience through an internship with an external employer.
+Prerequisites: Open to Economics majors only, students must have completed at least nine hours of major courses, enrollment subject to availability and approval, and credit awarded as pass/fail or grade at departmental election.